7x14 Microgreen Tray Kit: Complete Growing Guide for Beginners

 "Start with Easy Varieties"

 Don't try to grow everything at once.
-Start with broccoli or radish - they're fast, reliable, and forgiving.
+Start with broccoli or radish.
+They're fast, reliable, and forgiving.
 Once you've had success with the basics, branch out to more challenging varieties.
+Our broccoli microgreens guide is a great place to start.

 "These Make Great Gifts"